Pazhou railway station

-Pazhou railway station is an interchange station between Guangzhou East Ring intercity railway and Pazhou–Lianhuashan intercity railway located in Haizhu District, Guangzhou, Guangdong, China.
+Pazhou railway station (琶洲站 (Pázhōu Zhàn)) is an underground railway interchange station between Guangzhou East Ring intercity railway and Pazhou–Lianhuashan intercity railway located in Haizhu District, Guangzhou, Guangdong, China.
 It opened on 29 September 2025.

 Features

 The station has a pair of underground island platforms.
 The Guangzhou East Ring trains stop at the outer platforms, whilst the Palian (Pazhou-Lianhuashan intercity) trains stop at the inner platforms.
 It was constructed simultaneously with the Line 11 station.